efficient/HERD/README.md

 	* Change the server's machine name in the `servers` file.
 Clients use this file to connect to server processes.

   * Make sure that ports 5500 to 5515 are available on the server machine.
+Server process `i` listens for clients on port `5500 + i`.

 * Execute the following commands at the server machine:
 ```bash